makhshari/markovchain/README.md

     - The server interprets this input as an invalid input and throws exception.
 The reason is that this input leads to an empty markov chain.
   - ```Bad hyper-parameters: negative/float/empty```
     - Server returns and exception and guide you to enter valid parameters.
+- **Very large inputs**:
+    - I tried it with a few text files that were reasonably large and did not see problems.
+But I don't expect my implementation to be robust against large text files in the scale of GB.

 ## Frontend Error Handling
 - The React app is just a representation of how this app can be used in UI.
 Currently, the frontend is not robust against faulty inputs and might break with non-standard inputs. **Current version of frontend is meant to be used with standard inputs.**